Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 ![title](images/exec_summary.png)

-Pre-processing of the images also played an important role in reducing overfitting and increasing validation accuracy.
+Image pre-processing also played an important role in reducing overfitting and increasing validation accuracy.
 Key drivers are:
 - **Face Detection** using Multi-Task Cascaded Convolutional Neural Network (MTCNN) to automatically detect bounding box around the face.
-This helped improved validation accuracy by 21%
-- **Image Augmentation** by flipping and rotating, which improved validation accuracy by 6%
+- **Image Augmentation** by flipping horizontally and rotating +/- 20 degrees
-- **RGB color images** improved accuracy by 2-3% vs. grayscale
+- **RGB color images** improved accuracy vs. grayscale

+---

 ## Project Approach

-**Pre-processing of the images** is a critical factor to drive higher accuracy.
-In the project, I have explored the following:
-- **Face Detection** to identify the bounding box around the face significantly drove validation accuracy (from 47.3% to 68.6%).
-For this project, I used Multi-Task Cascaded Convolutional Neural Network (MTCNN) as face detector.
-Reference: implementation by Iván de Paz Centeno in the [ipazc/mtcnn](https://github.com/ipazc/mtcnn) project.
-- **Image Augmentation** to account for different pose (i.e. head tilting).
-For this project I used flipping and +/- 20 degrees rotation, which improved accuracy by 5.7%.
-- **RGB color images** improved accuracy by 2-3% vs. grayscale.

-# Data
+### Data

 The [Face Shape Dataset](https://www.kaggle.com/niten19/face-shape-dataset) is a dataset from Kaggle by Niten Lama.